Cohomology and crossed modules extension of Hom-Leibniz-Rinehart algebras: Introduction

 As an algebraic counterpart of Lie algebroid, the concept of Lie-Rinehart algebra was introduced by Herz \cite{Herz}, Palais \cite{Palais} and Rinehart \cite{Rinehart} under the name of $(R,C)$-Lie algebra, differential Lie algebra, Lie pseudoalgebra and so on.
 See also \cite{Huebschmann,Mackenzie} and the reference therein.
 In \cite{CLP}, the notion of crossed modules for Lie-Rinehart algebras was introduced and studied by using the cohomology theory of Lie-Rinehart algebras.
 In \cite{Alp}, a new characterization of crossed modules for Lie-Rinehart algebras by using cat${^1}$-Lie-Rinehart algebras was given.

 On the other hand, mathematicians have an increasing interest in the studies of crossed module and Hom-structure in recent years.
 The notion of Hom-Leibniz algebras is a natural generalization of Leibniz algebras and Hom-Lie algebras, see \cite{Makhlouf2010}.
-Leibniz algebra is a special case of Hom-Leibniz algebra and Hom-Lie algebra is an anti-commutative version of Hom-Leibniz algebra \cite{Gao1999,Gao2000,Wang,Liu}.
 For other Hom-types of algebras include Hom-associative algebras, Hom-Nambu-Lie algebras, Hom-Hopf algebras, Hom-Poisson algebras, Hom-Lie-Yamaguti algebras, see \cite{Makhlouf,Sheng,Yau}.
 Very recently, Hom-Lie algebroids and Hom-Lie-Rinehart algebra were studied in \cite{Camille} and \cite{Mandal}.
 Crossed modules for Hom-Lie-Rinehart algebras were studied by the first and third author in \cite{Zhang1}.
 Categorical properties of crossed module of algebroid were studied by M. Alp in \cite{Alp1,Alp2}.
-Crossed modules for Hom-Lie antialgebras were studied by the third author in \cite{Zhang2}.
-Hom-Lie crossed modules and Lie-Rinehart crossed modules were studied by A. Aytekin in \cite{Ay1,Ay2}.
+Crossed modules for Hom-Lie antialgebras were studied in \cite{Zhang2}.

-In this paper, we introduce the notion of crossed modules for Hom-Leibniz-Rinehart algebras and cat${^1}$-Hom-Leibniz-Rinehart algebras.
+In this paper, we introduce the concept of crossed modules for Hom-Leibniz-Rinehart algebras and cat${^1}$-Hom-Leibniz-Rinehart algebras.
 We give a detailed study on its construction from the Hom-actions and semi-direct products of Hom-Leibniz-Rinehart algebras.
 It is proved that there is a one-to-one correspondence between crossed modules of Hom-Leibniz-Rinehart algebras and cat$^1$-Hom-Leibniz-Rinehart algebras.
-Finally, we study categorical properties of Hom-Leibniz-Rinehart crossed modules.
+Finally, we study the cohomology and crossed module extension theory of Hom-Leibniz-Rinehart algebras.

 The paper is organized as follows.
 In section 2, we review some basic notions about Hom-Leibniz algebras and Hom-Leibniz-Rinehart algebras.
 In Section 3, we introduce the notion of crossed modules for Hom-Leibniz-Rinehart algebras and construct Hom-Leibniz-Rinehart algebras from the Hom-actions and semi-direct products.
 In Section 4, we define the concept of cat$^1$-Hom-Leibniz-Rinehart algebras and give its relationship with crossed modules of Hom-Leibniz-Rinehart algebras.
-In Section 5, categorical properties of Hom-Leibniz-Rinehart crossed modules such as pullback, pushout, (co)product and (co)equalizer are investigated.
+In Section 5, we study the cohomology theory of Hom-Leibniz-Rinehart algebras.
+It is proved that there is one-to-one correspondence between equivalence classes of abelian extensions of Hom-Leibniz-Rinehart algebras and the elements of second cohomology group.
+In Section 6, the relationship between the third cohomology group and the $\alpha$-crossed module extensions theory of Hom-Leibniz-Rinehart algebras are investigated.